tamedu/csa-on-blockchain/README.md

 The reason behind should be local consumers have other choices or the (far away) city consumers need the foods the most ...

 AFTD is just one example, I would like to find effecient ways to define and estimate below metrics that I assumed they are essential to maintain a healthy CSA.
+I divided metrics into four categories.

-### Consumer-Produce Relationship Metrics
+### 1. Consumer-Produce Bonding
 #### Consumer-Produce Relationship Quality (CPRQ) Metric
 [TODO] Think/find a way to estimate CPRQ
 #### Consumer-Produce Risk and Benefit Sharing (CPRB) Metric
 [TODO] Think/find a way to estimate CPRB

-### Localization Metrics
+### 2. Localization
 #### Avergage Farm-to-Table Distance (AFTD) Metric
 Explained above

 [TODO] Think/find more Localization Metrics

-### Social Impact Metrics
+### 3. Social Impact
 [TODO] Think/find Social Impact Metrics

-### Environmental Impact Metrics
+### 4. Environmental Impact
-They can be a combination of total carbon reduction and plus others
+They can be a combination of total carbon reduction and plus others [TODO] Think/find Environmental Impact Metrics
-#### Carbon Reduction Metric
+#### Total Carbon Reduction (TCR) Metric
-[TODO] Think/find Environmental Impact Metrics
+[TODO] Think/find a way to estimate TCR

 ## Implementations
 Despite the principles are the same, implementations are vary from country to country or even region to region.
 The platfrom (csa-on-blockchain) should have multiple implementation schemes, let communities choose the one that suitable for them, and listen to the communities to enhance existing ones / or add more.